LDurham89/CNN_Cancer_Detection/Blog.md

 - Look at this again and make sure you can draw parrellel between accuracy and sensitivity / specificity

 ## Conclusions

+Convolutional neural networks are powerful tools for understanding image data and can provide vital tools for various tasks that require images to be interpreted.
+We have seen here that even a fairly simple model can provide a good starting point for developing tools that could be used in the real world.